xiaolintongxue666/tank_war/README.md

 This this our homework: tank war.
-You can improve this code as you can,
+You can improve this code as you can.
+I strongly recommend you to creat a new branch when changing these codes.
+So that we can ensure these changes are valid before we apply them.